 The Board is responsible for the overall strategy of the Group and the effective management of risk and performance.
 It meets on a monthly basis to review business performance from a strategic, financial and operational perspective and to ensure that risks are appropriately managed, including major bids and investments.
 The performance review is closely aligned to the key priorities in respect of financial performance, products and services, people, customer service and operational efficiency.
 Business planning is conducted on an annual basis, again in line with the strategy and key priorities, and is approved by the Board.
-The Board has an effective balance of executive (2) and non-executive (5) directors.
+The Board had an effective balance of executive (2) and non-executive (5) directors during the year.
+Since the year end, a further non-executive director has joined the board.